African-American culture: Cuisine

-In studying of the African American culture, food cannot be left out as one of the mediums to understand their traditions, religion, interaction, and social and cultural structures of their community.
-Observing the ways they prepare their food and eat their food ever since the enslaved era, reveals about the nature and identity of African American culture in the United States.
-Derek Hicks examines the origins of "gumbo", which is considered a soul food to many African Americans, in his reference to the intertwinement of food and culture in African American community.
-No written evidence are found historically about the gumbo or its recipes, so through the African American's nature of orally passing their stories and recipes down, gumbo came to represent their truly communal dish.
+In studying of the African-American culture, food cannot be left out as one of the media to understand their traditions, religion, interaction, and social and cultural structures of their community.
+Observing the ways they prepare their food and eat their food ever since the enslaved era reveals about the nature and identity of African-American culture in the United States.
+Derek Hicks examines the origins of "gumbo", which is considered a soul food to many African Americans, in his reference to the intertwinement of food and culture in the African-American community.
+No written evidence is found historically about the gumbo or its recipes, so through the African-American nature of orally passing their stories and recipes down, gumbo came to represent their truly communal dish.
 Gumbo is said to be "an invention of enslaved Africans and African Americans" in Louisiana.

 The cultivation and use of many agricultural products in the United States, such as yams, peanuts, rice, okra, sorghum, indigo dyes, and cotton, can be traced to African influences.
 African-American foods reflect creative responses to racial and economic oppression and poverty.
+Soul food blends African, European, and Native American influences.
+Dishes like fried chicken, collard greens, and cornbread are staples that have become integral components of American cuisine.
 Under slavery, African Americans were not allowed to eat better cuts of meat, and after emancipation many were often too poor to afford them.
-During slavery, many African-Americans would take these sorts of leftover ingredients from their white owners, often less desirable cuts of meats and vegetables, and prepare them into a dish that has consistency between stew and soup.
-Through sharing of this food in churches with a gathering of their people, they not only shared the food, but also experience, feelings, attachment, and sense of unity that brings the community together.
+During slavery, many African Americans would take these sorts of leftover ingredients from their white owners, often less desirable cuts of meats and vegetables, and prepare them into a dish that has consistency between stew and soup.
+By sharing this food in churches with a gathering of their people, they also shared experience, feelings, attachment, and a sense of unity that brings the community together.

 Soul food, a hearty cuisine commonly associated with African Americans in the South (but also common to African Americans nationwide), makes creative use of inexpensive products procured through farming and subsistence hunting and fishing.
 Pig intestines are boiled and sometimes battered and fried to make chitterlings, also known as "chitlins".
 Ham hocks and neck bones provide seasoning to soups, beans and boiled greens.